-Archives and Special Collections staff encourages faculty and students to incorporate the use of our collections for class instruction and research projects.
+Archives and Special Collections staff encourages faculty and students to incorporate the use of our collections into class instruction and research projects.
 Collections available for use include Loyola institutional records, manuscript collections, photograph collections, and the rare book collection.

 Is your class learning about using primary sources for research?
 If so, the staff at the Archives & Special Collections department can help by providing instruction sessions in the following areas:

-- introduction to archives / using primary resources
+- Introduction to archives/using primary resources

-- overview of the collections at Loyola
+- Overview of the collections at Loyola

 - Loyola history